DamienDennehy/Imgur.API/src/Imgur.API/readme.txt

 Imgur.API is a .NET implementation of Imgur's v3 API.
 It supports Imgur's free and Mashape's commercial API endpoints.

-Visit the [Imgur.API website](http://imgurapi.readthedocs.org/en/latest/) for docs and sample code.
+Read the docs at http://imgurapi.readthedocs.org/en/latest

+Report any issues at https://github.com/DamienDennehy/Imgur.API/issues